 Trotter remained as Crosby's musical director until 1954.
-Their last recording together was "In the Good Old Summertime" in May.
-That summer Bing decided to end his big-budget radio variety show and with it went his need for a full-time musical director.
+Their last recordings together included "In the Good Old Summertime" that spring.
+That summer Bing decided to end his big-budget radio variety show and with it went his need for a large orchestra and full-time musical director.
 Bing wrote Trotter on Sept.
 9: "I certainly hate to see the wonderful organization we have break up, and it gives me a wrench to be an instrument in its dissolution.
 I shall never forget all the good years you and I had together, and all the wonderful unselfish things you did for me and my interests.
 You had a great deal to put up with at times, and your patience and forbearance was always incredible.
 You must know how grateful I am to you for everything that you have done."

 Trotter remained friends with Bing and was a frequent visitor to Bing's home, even helping redecorate Bing's San Francisco mansion.
 Trotter served as musical director of several of Bing's TV specials as well as his 1964-65 ABC situation comedy, The Bing Crosby Show.
 Later he directed the music for the Charlie Brown cartoon specials.
 In 1970 Trotter was nominated for an Oscar and a Grammy for his musical score for the movie "A Boy Named Charlie Brown."

 Trotter, along with Jack Kapp, has been criticized for mainstreaming Bing's style away from his jazz roots.
 The reality is that Bing chose the songs he sung on his radio shows and had ultimate approval for anything he recorded to disk.
 He could've worked with any musical arranger he chose, but he chose Trotter for 17 years.
 Bing once said of Trotter, "I'm not musically educated enough to really describe what he was in music terms.
 I just knew he was very good and he had marvellous taste."